- Percentage of the population estimated to be obese, with a body mass index (BMI) of 30.0 or higher.

 - Percentage of adults who are obese, with a body mass index (BMI) of 30.0 or higher.
 (2011 BRFSS Methodology)

 Obesity is one of the greatest health threats currently facing the United States.
-It contributes significantly to a variety of serious diseases including heart disease, diabetes, stroke, certain cancers, as well as poor general health.
-Obesity is a leading cause of preventable death in the United States, causing an estimated 200,000 deaths per year.
+It contributes significantly to a variety of serious diseases including heart disease, type 2 diabetes, stroke, certain cancers, hypertension, liver disease, kidney disease, Alzheimer’s disease, dementia, respiratory conditions, osteoarthritis, as well as poor general health In the United States, more than two-thirds of adults are overweight or obese, and obesity is a leading factor in preventable death, causing an estimated 200,000 deaths per year.
 The direct medical costs for treating obesity and obesity-related health problems are overwhelming.
-In 2008 it was estimated that $147 billion was spent on obesity or obesity-related health issues.
+In 2008 it was estimated that more than $147 billion was spent on obesity or obesity-related health issues.
 Compared to smoking, obesity is more prevalent; similar to smoking and excessive alcohol consumption, obesity is highly associated with chronic conditions and overall poor physical health.
 The causes of obesity are complex, including lifestyle and the social and physical environment, as well as genetics and medical history.
 Poor diet and physical inactivity are major lifestyle contributors to obesity.
 Since the 1980s, energy intake has steadily climbed and energy expenditure has declined, leading to a growing energy imbalance which closely mirrors the obesity rates.
 There is growing evidence illustrating the importance of the environment in the obesity epidemic and the need for changes in social and physical environments in order to better facilitate changes in lifestyle.
 Successful interventions have targeted a wide variety of populations with various strategies, from school-based prevention programs to treatment interventions in aging adults.- While obesity is associated with an increased risk of developing numerous health conditions, weight loss is associated with an attenuation of those risks.
 The CDC has compiled a list of resources for community level interventions aimed at lowering obesity rates.